lucabit73/git-express/README.md

 git-express
 ===========

-Node-based application for emergency git-push
+Node-based application for emergency git-push width Arduino button

+Replace config.json data width your Arduino-port and working-directory,

+connect your Arduino and..

-Set up your arduino port and work-directory in config.json and... get ready for your express push!
+get ready for your express push!